Legend of the Galactic Heroes: Die Neue These

 A second season, Legend of the Galactic Heroes: Die Neue These - Stellar War (銀河英雄伝説 星乱, Ginga Eiyū Densetsu: Di Noie Tēze - Seiran) premiered in Japanese theaters as three films, each with four episodes, in 2019.
 The films premiered on September 27, October 25, and November 29, 2019, respectively.
 The ending theme for the films is "Tranquility" by SawanoHiroyuki[nZk]:Anly.
 It was broadcast on TV with a reairing of the first season in 2020.

 A third season, Legend of the Galactic Heroes: Die Neue These - Clash (銀河英雄伝説 激突, Ginga Eiyū Densetsu: Di Noie Tēze - Gekitotsu) premiered in Japanese theaters as a three-part film series in 2022 on March 4, April 1, and May 13, respectively.
 The opening theme for the films is "dust" by SennaRin, while the ending theme is "melt" by SennaRin.

 A fourth season, Legend of the Galactic Heroes: Die Neue These - Intrigue (銀河英雄伝説 策謀, Ginga Eiyū Densetsu: Di Noie Tēze - Sakubo) premiered in Japanese theaters as a three-part film series in 2022 on September 30, October 28, and November 25, respectively.

+A fifth season was announced in November 2023.

 English-language release

 An English dub pilot was produced by Outis Productions and Ocean Productions in 1999.
 The dubbed episodes were the episodes 51 and 52.
 The dub was never picked up due to a lack of interest.

-On 2 July 2015, Sentai Filmworks announced their license to the anime series at their panel at Anime Expo, and later commented that they hoped to create the "definitive release".
+On July 2, 2015, Sentai Filmworks announced their license to the anime series at their panel at Anime Expo, and later commented that they hoped to create the "definitive release".

-On 20 June 2017, Sentai Filmworks announced the streaming release on Hidive's anime streaming service starting the same day.
+On June 20, 2017, Sentai Filmworks announced the streaming release on Hidive's anime streaming service starting the same day.

+Die Neue These is streamed in North America by Crunchyroll.

 Manga

 The first manga adaptation was authored by Katsumi Michihara, and adapts the first two volumes of the original novel.
 It was published from 1986 to 2000, and collected in eleven volumes.
-A four-volume continuation, Legend of the Galactic Heroes: Portrait of Heroes, was published from 2006 to 2012.
-This manga story is faithful to the original, possibly more faithful than the anime.
-However, there are some changes that could be considered major, e.g. the gender of several characters is changed.
+A four-volume continuation, Legend of the Galactic Heroes: Portrait of Heroes, was published from 2006 to 2012 and adapts the third volume of the original novel.
+This manga story is faithful to the original, possibly more faithful than the OVAs.
+However, there are some changes that could be considered major, e.g. the gender and ethnicity of Adrian Rubinsky are changed.
 Akira Kasahara cooperated in drawing mechanics.
 Michihara also adapted the side story "Golden Wings" into a one-shot manga of the same name in August 1986.

 A manga adaptation by Ryu Fujisaki started in Shueisha's Weekly Young Jump on October 8, 2015.
 The manga was transferred to Ultra Jump on February 19, 2020.
 Shueisha has compiled its chapters into individual tankōbon volumes, with the first volume being released on February 19, 2016.
-As of August 19, 2022, 24 volumes have been published.
+As of December 18, 2024, 31 volumes have been published.